-Dealing with a Slow or Laggy Mouse can be frustrating, especially if you are trying to get some work done in a short time frame.
-You will find below the steps to Fix Slow Mouse Response in Windows 10.
+Dealing with a slow mouse response on a Windows 10/11 computer can be frustrating, especially if you are under pressure and trying to get some work done in a short period of time.

-Start by examining and cleaning the bottom of the Mouse to make sure that no debris/dirt is stuck in the laser opening.
+Clean the bottom part of the Mouse to make sure that no debris, bread crumb or dirt is stuck in the laser opening of the Mouse.

-The simplest reason for Mouse becoming slow or getting stuck is due to its battery being weak.
-Hence, replace the battery with a new one and see if it helps in fixing the problem.
+A simple reason for a Wireless Mouse becoming slow or getting stuck is due to its battery being weak.
+To confirm, replace the battery of the Mouse with a new one and see if this helps in fixing the problem.

 Users have reported fixing Slow Mouse Response issue in Windows 10 by disconnecting Portable Hard Drive and USB Flash drives connected to the computer.

-If you are using a USB Hub, try plugging the mouse directly into the USB Port of your computer and see if this improves its performance.
+If you are using a USB Hub, remove the Mouse from USB Hub and plug it directly into the USB Port of the computer.

 1. Right-click on the Start button and click on Device Manager.